niceyeti/channerics/README.md

 # channerics
-Channerics is a library of generic chan patterns for golang.
+Channerics is a library of generic chan patterns for golang 1.18+.

 This repo is a work in progress.
 Until you no longer see this message it should not be considered for use.